SchulerSimon/fyoutoo/README.md

 ### Contributions:
 - Thanks to [MadaHaz](https://github.com/MadaHaz) there is also a Version with a GUI.
-- Thanks to the Idea of [granlem](https://github.com/granlem), there is also a Version that runs in the background like a Service.
+- Thanks to the Idea of [granlem](https://github.com/granlem), there is also a Version that runs in the background like a service.